 Reading is a fundamental skill that serves as the gateway to knowledge, imagination, and lifelong learning.
-Through reading, children learn to decode the letters of the alphabet and delve into the depths of complex literary works.
-Enhancing literacy opens doors to endless possibilities and enriches every aspect of their lives.
+Through reading, children not only learn to decode the letters of the alphabet but also gain the ability to understand complex literary works.
+In teaching reading, we open doors to endless possibilities, enriching every aspect of their lives and laying the foundation for academic success.

 Why is Reading Important for Children’s Growth?